LuxuryDesertHideaways.com

 transported from the property, to the Cave Creek Museum, and the

 thousands of hours spent restoring it to working condition.
-Once a
+It

-year, the Museum has a special event and fires up the stamp mill to show
+has a special event and fires up the stamp mill to show onlookers

 Here's a property that should be in the movies!
 And it is,